sushant81074/redis-om-test/README.md

 - **Email**: Replace `sushant94601@gmail.com` with your actual contact email.
 - **License**: Update the license section if you're using a different license.

 This `README.md` provides comprehensive information about the project, including installation, usage, and API documentation.
-Happy Coding(smileeyes)
+(Happy Coding 😊👍)